sufrin/ThreadCSO/net/README.md

 the doublet `"\r\n"`

     val channel1: TypedTCPChannel[String,String] =
-            TCPChannel.connected(host, port, StringChannelUTF8)
+            TCPChannel.connected(host, port, StringChannelCRLF)

-The second uses java's built-in `DataOutputStream` representation for strings.
+The second uses java's built-in wire representation for strings, as encoded in `java.io.DataOutputStream`.

     val channel2: TypedTCPChannel[String,String] =
-            TCPChannel.connected(host, port, UTF8ChannelFactory)
+            TCPChannel.connected(host, port, StringChannelUTF8)

-The following constructs a non-credentialled TLS/SSL client channel to `host` at its `port`.
-The `TLS` negotiation for wire-level encryption is conducted ("out of sight, out of mind") by the `client` method.
+The following constructs a non-credentialled TLS/SSL client channel to `host` at its `port` -- the `TLS` negotiation for wire-level encryption is conducted ("out of sight, out of mind") by the `client` method.